isomerpages/enterprisesg-wmo/_about-us/faq/frequently-asked-questions-on-weights-and-measures.md

 This is to ensure that new or repaired weighing or measuring instruments meet the required maximum permissible error (MPE) before they can be used for trade.
 Consumers should look out for a verification seal and the ACCURACY Label as proof that they are fit for trade use.
 If the instrument is subsequently repaired, it should be adjusted for accuracy and verified following the repair.

-**7. How do I do register weighing and measuring instruments for trade use?**
+**7. How do I pattern register weighing and measuring instruments for trade use?**

 An applicant wishing to seek approval and registration for a weighing or measuring instrument for trade use has to submit the following documents to WMO via the link [here][2]{:target="_blank"}.